 Post Completion: CL

-The duration of a CL will be for a maximum of four years or until CCT/CCST is reached, whichever is the sooner.
+The duration of a CL will be for a maximum of four years or until CCT/CCST is reached.
 During this time the trainee combines 50% clinical specialty training with 50% academic training to complete a substantial piece of postdoctoral research.

 It is expected that a substantial number of the trainees will, where appropriate, apply for a further peer reviewed, externally-funded postdoctoral training award (such as the Clinician Scientist Award) or an award to support further research training.